MK2112/nn-zero-to-hero-notes/010 - Deep Dive into LLMs/010 - Deep Dive into LLMs.md

 A byte is a sequence of $8$ bits, meaning $8$ values, each either $0$ or $1$.
 One byte can be one of $2^8 = 256$ different combinations of zeros and ones.

-><b>Q: How is this different from bit-level tokenization?</b>
+><b>:question: How is this different from bit-level tokenization?</b>
 >
-><b>A:</b> The difference becomes clear when we consider that a byte can represent $256$ different values.
+>The difference becomes clear when we consider that a byte can represent $256$ different values.
 In other words, our tokenization vocabulary now contains the values $0$ to $255$, instead of just $0$ and $1$.
 These values are also more distinctly calculable than bit-level values.
 By having a tokenizer map text to a numerical representation of bytes, the tokenization itself became more expressive and efficient.
 We can now represent and distinguish more characters, numbers, and symbols with a respective byte.

-> <b> Q: I still don't get it.
+><b>:question: I still don't get it.
 Aren't bytes just concatenations of bits?</b>
 >
-><b>A:</b> Yes, bytes are concatenated bits.
+>Yes, bytes are concatenated bits.
 But the critical distinction lies in how their different levels of abstraction are used.
 Don't think of Bits and Bytes as numbers, but as IDs with a scope for what they can uniquely identify.<br><br><b>Bits</b> represent atomic 0/1 values, allowing for capturing only minimal semantic meaning e.g. "01100010" consists of 8 individual tokens<br><b>Bytes</b> treat entire 8-bit groups as single tokens, "01100010" becomes 1 token: 98.
 The byte-level tokenizer has to produce that one value instead of the 8 individual bit values.<br><br><b>Think of it like this:</b> The grouping into byte-level tokenization mirrors how humans, instead of deciphering individual pen strokes, read the word that is formed by these strokes.

 The key insight is that the byte-level tokenization produces values per byte of text. $1$ byte token = $8$ bits, so it produces $8\times$ shorter sequences than bit-level tokenization.